TerrellAW/DigitalSegmentedFont/README.md

 Its easy enough to find the install instructions for any other package managers online.
 During compilation GCC may ask you to install other dependencies.
 This program only uses the C standard library, so it shouldn't need much.

+## Build
+After cloning this repository you will need to build it using the `make` command.
+All Unix systems come with `make`, whether its Linux, BSD, MacOS or WSL.
+To compile this program from a Unix terminal:
+1. Enter the program directory, ie. `cd ./DigitalSegmentedFont`
+2. Build with `make`

 ## Usage
 Right now this generator only accepts one argument, or no arguments.